Linsk (Hasidic dynasty)

 Linsk (לינסק Linsk) is the name of a Hasidic dynasty—a family of Hasidic leaders or rebbes and the group of their associated followers or chassidim—founded by Rabbi Avraham Chaim Horowitz of Linsk (c.
 1789 or c.
 1792 – 1831).
 Linsk is the Yiddish name of the town of Lesko in southern Poland.

 The Linsk dynasty is a branch of the Ropshitz dynasty.
+The Rabbi of the Linsk dynasty is known, among other things, for having worn a mask on his eyes while walking in Israel's Ben-Gurion Airport, in order to avoid seeing "indecent" women.